Here begins the Council of Nablus

 Achardus, prior of the Temple of the Lord

-Arnold, prior of Mount Sion
+Arnold, prior of Mount Zion

-Gerard, prior of the Holy Sepulchre
+Gerard, prior of the Sepulchre of the Lord

 Pagan, chancellor of the king